preload-image

 — The push to reduce carbon emissions will see a change, where green high-grade magnetite with ≥68% Fe grade becomes the preferred feedstock for the steel industry, over the lower-grade hematite.
 This will necessitate changes to flowsheets to remove carbon footprint.

-• lindner thread wet ball mill
+• period grinding ball mill

 • Back-To-Top